Financial Aid FAQs

 You can apply for admission to CSU by contacting the Enrollment Services Office at 843-863-7050 or 1-800-947-7474.
 You will then be sent an admissions packet, information on Charleston Southern University and financial aid.
 Once you’ve been accepted, you should complete the Free Application for Federal Student Aid (FAFSA).
 Remember to add CSU to your list of colleges on the application!
 Our federal code is 003419.

 All students, however, have the opportunity to be considered for music, institutional, federal and state awards as part of an overall CSU award package.
-You must complete a 2013-2014 FAFSA (Free Application for Federal Student Aid) in order to be considered.
+You must complete the Free Application for Federal Student Aid (FAFSA) in order to be considered.

 All students receiving financial assistance from CSU must complete the federal aid application.
 The only way to be sure that you do not qualify for federal aid is to not apply for it!
 You must also complete the FAFSA to receive state aid and student loans.
 If you feel your situation is unique, please notify the Enrollment Services Office to discuss it.